Redefining the Mechanical Engineer's Role With Cognitive Design

 The core issue is the absence of integrated decision-support infrastructure.
 Most platforms present results as visual galleries without traceable design logic, built-in KPI comparators, or systematic trade-off analysis.
 Engineers must manually evaluate each variant against performance metrics, cost implications, weight targets, and manufacturability constraints.

 What's actually needed: Automated KPI extraction, graphical comparison tools, advanced filtering by manufacturing process, and traceable logic connecting inputs to outputs.
-Design exploration should narrow options intelligently, not multiply them indefinitely.

-The reality of industrial production is straightforward: most components are die cast, machined, or injection molded.
+Generative design became synonymous with additive manufacturing—and that association has limited its applicability.
+Most components are die cast, machined, or injection molded.
 While additive manufacturing has legitimate applications, it remains economically unviable for high-volume serial production in most contexts.
-Tooling investments, material costs, and production speeds favor conventional processes.

 What's actually needed: Manufacturing-driven design that evaluates producibility across die casting, machining, injection molding, and additive manufacturing simultaneously—before engineers invest weeks refining a geometry that can't be economically produced.